 The Energy Saving Trust recommends that the carbon emission factors for the different types of fuels detailed in Table 3.1 are used when reporting the carbon savings resulting from NISEP schemes.
-These are consistent, with the exception of electricity, with those used in the CERT programme in Great Britain.
+These are consistent, with the exception of electricity, with those used in the ECO and Green Deal programmes in Great Britain.

-The financial and carbon savings resulting from schemes will be calculated automatically by the scheme submission software developed by .The carbon savings of schemes, on an aggregate basis, will be used as a performance indicator in assessing the overall success of the NISEP for a particular year and the benefits it has produced for society and the environment.
+The financial and carbon savings resulting from schemes will be calculated automatically by the scheme submission software developed by the Energy Saving Trust.
+The carbon savings of schemes, on an aggregate basis, will be used as a performance indicator in assessing the overall success of the NISEP for a particular year and the benefits it has produced for society and the environment.
 At an individual level, the energy savings of a particular scheme will be used in analysing the success of that scheme and assessing whether similar schemes should be approved in the future.